netascode/nac-branch/docs/Readme.md

 #### WAN Connectivity ####

 WAN connectivity services for the small branch are implemented by the MX security appliance.
-The sb122 template within the /data/templates-inventory-related.yaml file provides an example of the configuration of WAN connectivity services via YAML.
-It specifies dual WAN connectivity with IPv4 dynamic (DHCP) IP addressing.
-(Note:  Only 1 WAN uplink was tested for Release 1 - Early Availability).
+The *sb122* template within the *data/templates-inventory-related.yaml* file provides an example of the configuration of WAN connectivity services via YAML.
+It specifies both WAN 1 and WAN 2 connectivity with IPv4 dynamic (DHCP) IP addressing.
+(Note: Only 1 WAN uplink (WAN 1) was tested for Release 1 - Early Availability).
+A general best practice for the small branch design would be to provision dual WAN uplink connectivity for resiliency purposes.

 #### WAN Traffic Shaping & Traffic Steering ####

 WAN traffic shapping & traffic steering services are implemented by the MX security appliance.
-The app_ts and tfsteering templates within the /data/appliance-related.nac.yaml file provides examples of the configuration of the following:
+The *app_ts* and *tfsteering* templates within the *data/appliance-related.nac.yaml* file provides examples of the configuration of the following:

 - Overall and per-client rate limiting of and each of the WAN uplinks
 - Definition of performance classes which are then used within traffic steering policy to determine which WAN uplink to use for VPN and/or Internet traffic.
 - Rule definitions for classifying traffic based on L3 characteristics (source and/or destination IP address and/or port) or L7 characteristics (application and/or application category) which is then matched to a performance class to determine the WAN uplink for the traffic.
 (Note:  Applications and application categories must currently be specified via ID within YAML configuration files.
 Work is ongoing to translate these IDs into user-friendly names.)

+The examples shown in the templates are meant to provide guidance for the network administrator as to how to configure such services within the context of a YAML file.
+They are not meant to be deployed in a production network, nor do they represent any form of best practices.
+Such configuration would require knowledge of the specific applications and business requirements of the organization.

 ### LAN Services ###